The journey of 'Abdu'l-Baha's Tablet to The Hague

 Tablet of Peace

-1919 December 17 — With a delay of three years the letter from the Central Organisation for a Durable Peace reaches ‘Abdu’l-Bahá in Haifa.
+1919 December 17 — With a delay of three years the letter from the Central Organization for a Durable Peace reaches ‘Abdu’l-Bahá in Haifa.
 Immediately an answer is written and translated: the Tablet of Peace.
 Ahmad Yazdání and ‘Alí-Muhammad Ibn-i-Asdaq are asked to deliver this extensive letter in person. — Yazdání says goodbye to his wife and children in Tehran and starts his journey to Haifa.
 Meanwhile the Netherlands reluctantly - for the obligation to take collective action against aggressors is contrary to its policy of neutrality - joins the League of Nations (March 1920).
-This new international organisation was founded as part of the Versailles Peace Treaty. (photo: ‘Abdu’l-Bahá and friends in Haifa, winter 1919)
+This new international organization was founded as part of the Versailles Peace Treaty. (photo: ‘Abdu’l-Bahá and friends in Haifa, winter 1919)

 “O ye esteemed ones who are pioneers among the well-wishers of the world of humanity! — The letters which ye sent during the war were not received, but a letter dated February 11th, 1916, has just come to hand, and immediately an answer is being written.
 Your intention deserves a thousand praises, because you are serving the world of humanity, and this is conducive to the happiness and welfare of all. [...]”